mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/tutorials/ci_tutorials/repo-setup/index.md

 - **main.go** contains the code for the Go web server.

-- **Dockerfile** describes how to build a docker image from the application source code.
+- **Dockerfile** describes how to build a Docker image from the application source code.

 - **README.md**